-Calculating the radius-compensated path in advance (LOOK AHEAD): M120
+Calculating the radius-compensated path in advance (LOOK AHEAD): M120 (Miscellaneous Functions software option)

 If the tool radius is larger than the contour step that is to be machined with radius compensation, the TNC interrupts program run and generates an error message.
-M97 (See "Machining small contour steps: M97", page 279) inhibits the error message, but this results in dwell marks and will also move the corner.
+M97 (See "Machining small contour steps: M97", page 283) inhibits the error message, but this results in dwell marks and will also move the corner.